aclark4life/parse2plone/README.txt

 Install
 -------

-You can install 'Parse to Plone' with the ``zc.recipe.egg`` recipe like so:
+You can install 'Parse to Plone' with the ``zc.recipe.egg`` Buildout recipe like so.
+In your buildout.cfg:

 - Add an ``import`` section::